termie/farmboy/README.rst

 At the core of any development team is version control, continuous integration, and a shared staging environment.

-Farm Boy will happily set up a Gitlab and Jenkins server, with associated plugins [TODO], or if you're using Github associated config for that instead [TODO].
+FarmBoy will happily set up a Gitlab and Jenkins server, with associated plugins [TODO], or if you're using Github associated config for that instead [TODO].